olivia-johnson/FootprintsofFluctuatingSelection/README.md

 ```

 A parameter file is used to pass values to simulations.
 The [example file](parameters/parameter_example.txt) can be used with the explanations in quotations removed.
 We recommend saving the parameter files as the group number (unique identifier) to the [parameter folder](parameters).
 The code is structured to extract parameter values from the files in this folder.

+The following files will need the path to this directory edited:
+[Add files]